 From there, King’s path has soared both high and low: from award-winning stand-up comedian to TV comedian; from chat show host to documentary presenter; from the face of New Zealand Pork to animal rights activist; and from drug addict to suicide prevention campaigner, encountering depression and several sorts of near-death along the way.

 King covered many of the major moments in this extended, brutally honest interview, shot for 2019 TV series Funny As.
-Along the way, he talks about a childhood where making jokes helped give him a sense of self-worth, despite a hard to please father (see opening of the interview), his legendary first stand-up appearance (39 minutes in), the birth in 1994 of his bad boy persona (67 minutes in), how fame fed his addictive personality (5 minutes and 93 minutes), realising that his comedy was harming others (119 minutes) and the feeling of getting "a knife through the heart" when he met students on suicide watch (130 minutes).
-Elsewhere he talked about a disastrous blooper show, while being interviewed with fellow comedian Andrew Clay.
+Along the way, he talks about a childhood where making jokes helped give him a sense of self-worth, despite a hard to please father (see opening of interview), his legendary first stand-up appearance (39 minutes in), the birth in 1994 of his bad boy persona (67 minutes in), how fame fed his addictive personality (5 minutes and 93 minutes), realising that his comedy was harming others (119 minutes) and the feeling of getting "a knife through the heart" when he met students on suicide watch (130 minutes).
+In a separate interview, where he is joined by fellow comedian Andrew Clay, he talks about a disastrous blooper show.

 After analysing famous stand-up comedians on videotape, King set off for Auckland comedy venue Kitty O'Brien's, to make his debut.
 He lost his courage at the door.
 Realising his clothes were part of the problem, he returned a fortnight later in an expensive new suede jacket, and offered to pay $400 and never return, if he failed to get any laughs.
 Although King's car was stolen that memorable night, it was "the highest I've ever been in comedy".
 Soon, he was using a camera to analyse his own performances: when he moved too much, when he failed to pause after a punchline.